All Episodes

 And this idea that England became wealthy by stealing from the third world and so on.

-Uh okay, we don't have any callers right now.
+Okay, we don't have any callers right now.

 I mean, not uncommon.

-Uh I have my flaws.
+I have my flaws.

-Hopefully I have a smidge or two of nobility.
+Hopefully, I have a smidge or two of nobility.

-Uh poor poor Jordan Peterson.
+But anyway, poor Jordan Peterson.

-This is Dr. Jordan Peterson, famous UFT professor of psychology, who has reached a level of fame that is reserved for very few people in this life, and which comes with an inordinate amount of stressors.
+This is Dr. Jordan Peterson, famous UFT professor of psychology, who has reached a level of fame that is reserved for very few people in this life and which comes with an inordinate amount of stressors.

-That's uh that's that's the general goal and idea.
+That's the general goal and idea.

-And of course, Jordan Peterson has had some significant health issues, I think a couple of years ago, when his wife was ill, he started taking benzodiazepines.
+I think a couple of years ago, when his wife was ill, he started taking benzodiazepines.

-I think he got addicted, and didn't he get airlifted out of Russia and put in a coma for a month to detox and like things were just wild.
+And didn't he get airlifted out to Russia and put in a coma for a month?

 And then he came back.